Earnings Per Share (EPS) is one of the most important ratios to assess a company’s profitability.

 The term ‘Accelerating EPS’ is used when a company’s earnings per share (EPS) has grown exponentially over consecutive periods.
 Accelerating EPS is often a positive sign as it indicates a company’s increasing profitability, which may result from efficient management, increased sales, or effective cost-control measures.

-Investors use this metric to identify companies improving their financial performance over time.
+Investors use this metric to identify companies that are improving their financial performance over time.
 A company with an accelerating EPS is likely to draw more investor interest because it suggests the company’s earnings momentum is building up, and this could potentially lead to a rising share price.

 The EPS Acceleration Formula: